Least Shieldback

 Range

 I have only found adults in Geauga County to date, and Geauga Park District naturalists have found nymphs there as well.
-There are records of this shieldback in other counties in our region as well.
+There are records of this shieldback in other counties in our region.

 Physical description